tommasodeangeli97/second_assignment/README.md

 to run the nodes:

-go to "world" folder in the "second_assignment" package $cd /my_ros_ws/src/second_assignment/world and to run the simulation write the command $rosrun stage_ros stageros my_world.world
+go to "world" folder in the "second_assignment" package and to run the simulation write the command $rosrun stage_ros stageros my_world.world

 now you can run the "controllo" node with $rosrun second_assignment controllo   //the controllo node waits